 Absence in an online course is defined as the lack of an active post or submission within the course including discussion board posts, written assignments and tests.
 This standard will be used to determine all absentee issues, including but not limited to, 12th Day Census Reports, last date of attendance, and involuntary withdrawal from a course due to absences.
 All online students must complete an Enrollment Verification activity within the first week of class (activity depends upon the professor) or the professor may drop the student for not having attended.
 Students must complete at least one activity in their online class per week.
 Each week in which a student does not complete an activity will be counted as an absence.
+A student who fails to log-in or submit assignments over a one-week period without contacting the instructor may be dropped from the course with a W.

-If a student is taking a hybrid course, and it does not meet during the first week of class, the student must also complete an Enrollment Verification activity within the first week of class or the student may be dropped for not having attended.
+➤ If a student is taking a hybrid course, and it does not meet during the first week of class, the student must also complete an Enrollment Verification activity within the first week of class or the student may be dropped for not having attended.